Typee-Language/Typee/Language-specifications/ReadMe.md

 or `|` instead as it is usual in CFGs (*Context Free Grammars*, which what LL(1) grammars are).

+Notice that we use notation '##' as the starting point for comments, while Bryan Floyd was using '#' in his original paper.
+This is a commodity we use to get colored syntax in Notepad++.
+Notioce also that Comments are one line comments only in the very first description of PEG grammars.
+The PEG specification of **Typee** conforms to this.

 We strongly encourage the reader to get access to the initial article from Bryan Ford.
 Section 2 of this paper fully explains the syntax of PEGrammars:
 "*Parsing Expression Grammars: A Recognition-Based Syntactic Foundation*",